eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

   }
 }' <eclipse-ditto-instance-url>/api/2/things/$DEVICE_ID/features/$FEATURE_ID
 ```
+*Listing 10: Curl call to add a feature to the demo Thing (variables refers to previous Listings)*

 The feature creation triggers the mapper (`mappingforSubmodel`) to create a corresponding Submodel in the previously created AAS.